wttech/CQ-Unix-Toolkit/README.md

 * cqmrg -- Merge CQ TarPM indexes
 * cqtpm -- Deletes effectively removed content from TarPM CQ storage
 * cqwfl -- Display active (or broken) workflow instances

-More information you can find in *GUIDE.md* file.

 Each script can be executed *without parameters* from your terminal i.e.: